prrvchr/gContactOOo/README.md

 - The [HsqlDBDriverOOo](https://github.com/prrvchr/HsqlDBDriverOOo/raw/master/HsqlDBDriverOOo.oxt) extension now provides the driver for accessing the HsqlDB database used by gContactOOo.

 - Modifying the [Replicator](https://github.com/prrvchr/gContactOOo/blob/master/CloudContactOOo/python/cloudcontact/replicator.py) in order to:
-    - To open and close the database at each replication.
+    - Open and close the database at each replication.
     - Go on hold after the last closing of the address book.
     - Unload when closing LibreOffice / OpenOffice.